Updated: Find out where the new OnePlus Watch 3 places in our rankings

 - Sensors: BioActive Sensor (includes heart rate, ECG, blood pressure, and blood oxygen monitoring)

-We think Samsung has ways to go in its health tracking (though sleep tracking accuracy and depth are outstanding), and it’s still pretty rubbish that some features require a Samsung phone, but there’s simply no other Wear OS watch with this much upside.
+We think Samsung needs to improve health tracking (though sleep tracking accuracy and depth are outstanding), and it’s still pretty rubbish that some features require a Samsung phone, but there’s simply no other Wear OS watch with this much upside.

-- Read our full Samsung Galaxy Watch Ultra review
+- Check out our full Samsung Galaxy Watch Ultra review

 Pros